LiskArchive/lips/proposals/lip-nazar-architecture.md

 Every module export a `load` method, which accepts two parameters: a **channel** and an **options** object.
 The options object is simply the JSON object containing the module specific options provided in the config file.

 The `channel` parameter will be an instance of a channel and its type depends upon the type of module.
-For now we propose two types of channels:
+For now, we propose two types of channels:

 | Channel Type        | Description                                                                          |
 | ------------------- | ------------------------------------------------------------------------------------ |